F-I-D-O/Manuals/manuals/Programming/Python/Python Workflow.md

 ### Non deterministic output in the run window
 Problem: It can happen that the output printing/logging can be reordered randomly (not matching the order of calls in the source, neither the system console output).
 Solution: `Edit Configurations...` -> select configuration for the script -> check `Emulate terminal in output console`.

+### Pycharm does not recognize a locally installed package
+It can happen that a locally installed package (`-e`) is not recognized by Pycharm.
+This can be solved by adding the path to the package to the interpreter paths:
+1.  `File` -> `Settings` -> `Project: <project name>` -> `Python Interpreter`
+1. Click on the arrow next to the interpreter name and choose `Show All...`
+1. Click on the desired interpreter and click on the filetree icon on the top of the window
+1. Add the path to the package to the list of paths

 # Jupyter